gemmas95/Other_projects/ng-fundamentals/README.md

 ## Set up

-Run `ng server` to run backend.
-And then `ng start` to run the frontend.
+Run `npm run server` to run backend.
+And then `npm start` to run the frontend.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `ng test` to execute the unit tests.